-A student is entitled to appeal to the Director of Teaching and Learning if he is not satisfied with:
+A student is entitled to appeal to the Assistant Principal if they are not satisfied with:

-- (a) the marks awarded for a particular assessment task; or - (b) the school's response to his appeal for disability provisions on the grounds of illness/misadventure; or - (c) the school's decision to award an 'N' Determination for a course; or
+- (a) the marks awarded for a particular assessment task; or - (b) the school's response to their appeal for disability provisions on the grounds of illness/misadventure; or - (c) the school's decision to award an 'N' Determination for a course; or

-If a student intends to appeal to the College for any of the reasons (a) - (d) above, he needs to see the Director of Teaching and Learning for the appropriate documents and procedures.
+If a student intends to appeal to the College for any of the reasons (a) - (d) above, they need to see the Assistant Principal for the appropriate documents and procedures.

-A student also has the right to appeal to NESA if he is not satisfied with the school's decision to award an 'N' Determination for a course.
+A student also has the right to appeal to NESA if he/she is not satisfied with the school's decision to award an 'N' Determination for a course.